 There is no better place than a major river ghat – the steps leading down to the water level – for the inveterate people watcher.
 Take this scene from one of the ghats of the Hoogly (a tributary of the Ganges that flows through Kolkata) near Dakshineshwar, just outside the city.

 That is enterprise.
-And it is that, not the devotion or the ritual, that intrigues me and gives me hope.
+And it is that, rather than the devotion and the ritual, that intrigues me and gives me hope.